 Transitioning is a change in your physical and mental make-up.
+You have to re-learn how to dress.

 Who to talk to and where to go to get the help you need

 Speak to someone you trust, this could be: